beatass/DataWorkshop-challenges-4/README.md

 # DataWorkshop-challenges-4

-Here there are specific topics from 5 days challenge initialized by Vladimir Alekseichenko in his fourth Machine Learning challenge for beginners named as 'NLP workshop', posted in 02-06.09.2019.
+Here there are specific topics from 5 days challenge initialized by Vladimir Alekseichenko in his fourth Machine Learning challenge for beginners named as 'Introduction to Natural Language Processing (NLP)', posted in 02-06.09.2019.

 ## Description of particular days: